 Introduction

 IEEE 802.11 devices are increasingly becoming more mobile devices.
 TGai project’s primary need comes from an environment where a large number of mobile users are constantly entering and leaving the coverage area of an extended service set (ESS).
 Every time the mobile device enters an ESS, the mobile device has to do an initial set-up with an access point (AP) to establish wireless local area network (LAN) connectivity.
 This works well when the number of new stations (STAs) in a given time period is small.
 It requires efficient mechanisms that scales well when a high number of users simultaneously enter an ESS.
 This requires the ESS to minimize the time the STAs spend in initial link setup, while maintaining secure authentication.
+The effect of Fast Initial Link Setup (FILS) is assessed for each use case presented.

 The goal of this document is to assist in the process of turning use cases submitted to TGai into prototypical use cases.
 These prototypical use cases will then in turn be used to yield set of requirements that will be used to judge the utility of proposed text for 802.11ai.